actions-marketplace-validations/atirnayab_test-ci-cd/README.md

 * [Code Of Conduct](#table-of-contents)

 ## Usage
 Start by creating a documentation on [Theneo](https://app-staging.theneo.io/).
-Then add one of the following workflow file to your GitHub project
+Then add following workflow file to your GitHub project `.github/workflows/[file name].md`.
+On every push request theneo documentation will be updated.

 ### Update documentation on pull request
 Update api documentation on push.